basemprince/pogo-pvp-assistant/README.md

 * <del> Add a count down from 60 seconds when the opponent switches Pokémon to know when they are no longer locked in
 * Calculate and display which Pokémon wins CMP
 * Fix switch cool down bug when opponent pokemon faints
-* Try a non CV/dummy energy counter based on time elapsed (fast move energy gain/ cooldown, and the charge moves energy requiremnt)
+* <del> Try a non CV/dummy energy counter based on time elapsed (fast move energy gain/ cooldown, and the charge moves energy requiremnt)
 * Calculate percent of health cost inflected by each charge move on both Pokémon
 * <del> Add drop down menu for pokemon with multiple forms
 * <del> Add drop down menu for modifying the fast move, that would update the charge move counts accordingly